 What is an expected and substantially disproportionate benefit?
-That means a positive or negative impact with regard to a council decision that is likely to affect a fishery or a sector of the fishery in which that affected individual, that council member, has a significant financial interest, as indicated by a greater than 10 percent in the total harvest of the fishery, or sector of the fishery, affected by the council decision or a greater than 10 percent interest in the marketing or processing of the total harvest of the fishery, or sector of the fishery, affected by the council decision or a full or partial ownership of more than 10 percent of the vessels using the same gear type within the fishery, or sector of the fishery, affected by the council decision.
-If the council member is recused, they could still participate in the council committee deliberations, and may state for the record how she or he would have voted.
+That means a positive or negative impact with regard to a council decision that is likely to affect a fishery or a sector of the fishery in which that affected individual, that council member, has a significant financial interest, as indicated by a greater than 10 percent in the total harvest of the fishery, or sector of the fishery, affected by the council decision or a greater than 10 percent interest in the marketing or processing of the total harvest of the fishery, or sector of the fishery, affected by the council decision or a greater than 10 percent of the vessels using the same gear type within the fishery, or sector of the fishery, affected by the council member is recused, they could still participate in the council committee deliberations, and may state for the record how she or he would have voted.